KhalfaniW/Port-Schedule/README.md

   Start time and,
   End time

-From these it appends the action to hte users google calendar
+From these values it appends the action to hte users google calendar